MicrosoftDocs/dataexplorer-docs/data-explorer/connect-odbc.md

 ## Configure the ODBC data source

-Follow these steps to configure an ODBC data source using the ODBC driver for SQL Server.
+To configure an ODBC data source using the ODBC driver for SQL Server:

 1. In Windows, search for *ODBC Data Sources*, and open the ODBC Data Sources desktop app.